tejasanilshah/tejasanilshah.github.io/about.markdown

 As an international student in Estonia, I believe I've spent my time well.
 Apart from working on my studies, I have taken on multiple roles at the university.
 I'm an active International Student Ambassador (ISA) and manage the [ISA blog](https://isa.ut.ee/blog/).
 We publish one article every week and it is my responsibility to make sure that the diverse team of 18 ambassadors puts out quality content on the blog.
 I enjoy teaching and I'm currently assisting with the Bachelor's level course Theoretical Computer Science.
 Additionally, I've also been a peer tutor to the incoming Computer Science and Software Engineering students.

-I've also volunteered and worked with the sTARTUp Day and Digit Organizing teams.
+On the professional side I'm currently an intern at the [Sandbox](https://sandbox.cs.ut.ee/).
+I handle Sandbox's social media presence and write content for the [Sandbox blog](https://sandbox.cs.ut.ee/community/).
+I also volunteer with the sTARTUp Day and Digit Organizing teams.

 In the 2021 edition of sTARTUp Day, I worked with Triin Kask as a Program Assistant, managing the logistics and curating the slides of 20+ speakers for the Spotlight Stage.

-For the 2022 edition, I'm working with the marketing teams, taking interviews and writing content for the blogs.
+For the 2022 edition, I'm working with Kristel Kont, taking interviews and writing content for the blogs.
 Here is some of my published work:

 1. [Interview with Christoph Klink](https://www.startupday.ee/news/christoph-klink-from-antler-creating-the-right-conditions-for-building-great-teams) (sTARTUp Day)
 2. [Interview with Reedik Tuuling](https://www.digit.dev/blog/reedik-tuuling-leveraging-monorepo-at-ridango) (Digit)